OpenSpace/OpenSpace-Docs/content/milky-way/index.md

 {menuselection}`Milky Way`

 These data sets make up the Milky Way portion of OpenSpace.
-This broadly includes anything outside the Solar System and within the Milky Way Galaxy.
+This broadly includes anything outside the Solar System but within the Milky Way Galaxy.

 The local stars that make up the night sky form a basis for these data sets, and we fill out the galaxy with exoplanets, star clusters, stellar remnants, and gaseous nebulae, among other data.